Sell you Car in 30 Minutes! Many potential second hand...

 - Lenders only provide a maximum set car loan value – check with the appropriate finance institution as loan values may vary.

 2. Personal Contract Purchase (PCP)

-This vehicle finance option requires an initial deposit followed by fixed loan instalments for your vehicle finance repayment.
-The vehicle belongs to the financier for the duration of the contract, and at the conclusion of the contract you can either take ownership of the car by paying off the amount still owed to the lender – known as a ‘balloon’ payment – or return the car to the supplier, provided the distance travelled is below the maximum mileage stipulated by the supplier.
+This vehicle finance option requires an initial deposit followed by fixed loan installments for your vehicle finance repayment.
+The vehicle belongs to the financier for the duration of the contract, and at the conclusion of the contract you can either take ownership of the car by paying off the amount still owed to the lender – known as a ‘balloon’ payment – or return the car to the supplier, provided the distance traveled is below the maximum mileage stipulated by the supplier.
 Monthly payments for this car finance option tend to be lower than other options, so this is a commonly selected option.

 Personal Contract Purchase: Pros

 - Vehicle finance repayments secured against the purchase of the vehicle.